sidx1024/react-jitter/README.md

 [![npm version](https://badge.fury.io/js/react-jitter.svg)](https://badge.fury.io/js/react-jitter)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 React Jitter is a developer tool to help you understand why your React components re-render.
-It pinpoints the exact hooks and values that have changed, so you can optimize your application''s performance with precision.
+It pinpoints the exact hooks and values that have changed, so you can optimize your application's performance with precision.

 ## Table of Contents